trpc-group/trpc-cpp/docs/en/client_guide.md

 ## Runtime

-"runtime" refers to the abstraction of the thread model in the tRPC-Cpp framework, which supports three different runtimes.
+`runtime` refers to the abstraction of the thread model in the tRPC-Cpp framework, which supports three different runtimes.

-- fiber: similar to goroutines in the Go language, coroutines can be scheduled between different threads, meaning that "m" coroutines can run on "n" threads.
+- fiber: similar to goroutines in the Go language, coroutines can be scheduled between different threads, meaning that `m` coroutines can run on `n` threads.
 - separate: The I/O and handle are separated, with network packet sending/receiving and user business code processing running on different threads.
 Inter-thread communication is achieved through queues.
 - merge: The I/O and handle are merged, with network packet sending/receiving and user business code processing both handled within the same thread.
 However, caution must be exercised when choosing this model, as any blocking calls within the business code can block the entire thread.